All Episodes

 And that in itself, that whole crazy theory is a reflection of what a benign hegemon the United States is.

-Because if the America was a conventional great power, it would be invading places and taking countries away from them and running those countries.
+Because if America was a conventional great power, it would be invading places and taking countries away from them and running those countries.

-Uh and instead, because it's such a non-threatening global hedgeman, we've had to invent this this fear, this fear that just you, yes, you having your having your air conditioning turned up too high.
+And instead, because it's such a non-threatening global hegemon, we've had to invent this fear, this fear that just you, yes, you, having your air conditioning turned up too high, that's going to destroy the entire planet.

 I mean, everywhere.